Loading NuWatt Energy...

 Up to $1,000 for residential EV charger installation.
 Expires June 30, 2026.

-How much the property and sales tax exemptions save you based on your system size.
+How much the property tax exemption saves you based on your system size.
+Sales tax treatment is under review.

 | System | Gross Cost | Sales Tax Saved* | Prop Tax Saved/yr | 25-Year Total |